yashsharma0558/CapX/README.md

-# CapX - Stock Lookup 📈
+# Stock Lookup App 📈

 A lightweight Android application that allows users to quickly look up real-time stock information using the EODHD API.